 Fidda put the envelope and the letter on the round, silver table, bowed and retreated away.

 Arianell sat on the couch as if a lightning had hit.
 She had always known this day would come.
 She realized she would face it unprepared.
 The hardest of Floyd's lessons was ahead.

 She rushed to drink her tea.
 She knew she had to meet Gilda as soon as possible.

-[Oh cousin, you don't know how hard this is,] Arianell thought.
+Oh cousin, you don't know how hard this is, Arianell thought.
 She looked at her image through the mirror with silver frame.
 She knew she had to write Gilda first.
 She couldn't just rush into her castle like some whirlwind.

-Arianell walked into her office, that had dark emerald - green wallpaper.
+Arianell walked into her office, which had dark emerald - green wallpaper.
 The wallpaper had been decorated with swirly silver ornament.
 In one corner she had a small, silver desk and a silver chair, that had emerald - green, velvet seat cushion.
 The ornament of the wallpaper had been embroidered on the cushion with silver thread.

 I got your message.
 I hope you understand the difficulties we will face.
 Floyd believes the stories about the Rainbow Kingdom are just stories.
 He doesn't understand the Rainbow Kingdom is as real as Metal Kingdom.
 He doesn't know King Melanctos and Queen Candice are as real as you and me.
 He knows nothing about his parents or how Queen Candice exiled him because of his color.
 What worries me the most is Floyd still has not found any power.
 He had the rainbow power when he was born, but Queen Candice took it away from him before he was sent here.
 We have a massive task ahead of us.
 We have to do this right.

 So far Count Sterling doesn't know anything about this, but I may have no choice but to tell him.
 Are you going to let King Goldwin know about this?